Syn Cole

 Rene Pais (born 25 March 1988), better known by his stage name Syn Cole, is an Estonian DJ and record producer.
 Some of his notable songs include "Miami 82" in 2013, "Bright Lights" in 2014, and "Feel Good" in 2016.

-Born and raised in Pärnu, Estonia, Lahstvee studied classical piano growing up and discovered synthesizers as a teenager, which led to his interest in dance music.
+Born and raised in Pärnu, Estonia, Pais studied classical piano growing up and discovered synthesizers as a teenager, which led to his interest in dance music.
 He began producing his own music around 2004, eventually catching the ear of Swedish DJ Avicii, who signed him to his label Le7els Records in 2012.
-That same year, Lahtvee headlined the Creamfields Dance Music Festival in the UK, further increasing his profile.
+That same year, Pais headlined the Creamfields Dance Music Festival in the UK, further increasing his profile.
 His remix of Avicii's "Silhouettes" also reached number 20 on the Digital Top 100 Dance Remix chart in 2012.

 Early life

 He attended music school from an early age and aspired to become a pianist.
 A friend made him listen to some famous dance tracks on cassette tape, and he fell in love with electronic dance music, turning into a producer when he was 19 years old.
 He initially produced songs in the trance genre under the name "DNS Project", but then moved to his current house genre.
 He is influenced by classical composers such as German composer Hans Zimmer and John Williams, as well as electronic artists such as Daft Punk, and his songs incorporate many elements.
 After creating progressive house songs, he sent some demos to Avicii's LE7ELS Records label, but they were not well received at first.
 However, he did not give up and continued to send songs, and he sent a song called "April", which finally became a hit with Avicii and led to a contract with Le7els.